 We're a small team that tries to keep things simple and lean—and that applies to our interview process as well.

-The first step is a 45-minute intro call.
+Next step is a 30-minute call with Eythor, our CTO.
 The goal is to give both parties a chance to get to know one another and ask questions and discuss the role and culture at Garden.
-This is also where we discuss salary band and availability.

-The final step is a 60-minute presentation where you present work you've done to the engineering team.
-Depending on the role, this may be something you've done in the past or an assignment we design.
-We want everyone involved in the process so this is a chance for you to meet the rest of the team and vice versa.
+The final step is a 60-minute presentation where you present work you’ve done to the engineering team.
+Depending on the role, this may be something you’ve done in the past or an assignment we design.
+We want everyone involved in the process, so this is also a chance for you to meet more people from the team and vice versa.